 VICE: You seem pretty responsible with your money.
 Does it upset you when other people spend their money on luxurious stuff instead of the necessities?

 Kyla: No way!
 I'm not upset.
 I mean, people got this money given to them.
 They can do what they want with it.
-Everybody goes into debt and accepts that responsibility when they accept loans.
+Most people go into debt and accept that responsibility when they accept loans.
 The people, at least from what I find, who spend their loans on dumb stuff are people who already have money.
-My family doesn't have much so I just learned the value of money at a young age.
+My family doesn't have much, so I just learned the value of money at a young age.

 I don't know about extravagant stuff, but I wouldn't fuss over the small things.
 Being able to sit down and grab coffee, food, take a cab without having to worry about my bank account would be amazing.

 You must have splurged on something by now.
 Don't be afraid—we've all done it.

 Ugh, I bought a cake for a friend's birthday from Dairy Queen, and it was something like $50.
 A really nice ice cream cake.
 Problem was, when I got there, someone else had already bought him a cake and everyone agreed that it was the better cake.
 I had the receipt, so I could have just returned it, but I decided to keep it and ended up eating it in one sitting.
 Real regrets.

 Total of student loan wasted: about $750 per semester

 Notable purchases: a Drake Degrassi T-shirt ($30), a pug pillow ($38), a can of Simpson's Duff root beer ($15), a Santa onesie ($75), a Darth Vader mask ($22), a 3D-printed sculpture of herself (free, with a ticket to Fan Expo), a Victoria's Secret bag (priceless: because her name is Victoria), furniture for her apartment ($225 every few months)

 VICE: This stuff is very cheesy.
 Would you say you're a bit of a nerd?